Mico27/gbs-DynamicProjectilePlugin/README.md

 Copy `src/DynamicProjectilePlugin` into your project's `plugins/` folder, keeping the whole folder intact.

 This plugin replaces the stock projectile engine files.
-Three other plugins in the same collection — **SceneStackExPlugin**, **DynamicActorPlugin** and **SpritesheetChangeBufferPlugin** — touch some of the same files, so pre-merged compatibility variants are included for every combination of them and are selected automatically.
+Three other plugins in the same collection touch some of the same files: **SceneStackExPlugin**, **DynamicActorPlugin** and **SpritesheetChangeBufferPlugin**.
+Compatibility variants ship for every combination of them and are selected automatically.
 Because this plugin is applied last of the four, its merged build also resolves the clash between DynamicActorPlugin and SpritesheetChangeBufferPlugin.

 ### 1. Define a Slot

-Add **Load Dynamic Projectile Into Slot** wherever the projectile should be configured — usually a scene's **On Init**, since a slot persists until something overwrites it.
+Add **Load Dynamic Projectile Into Slot** wherever the projectile should be set up, usually a scene's **On Init**, since a slot lasts until something overwrites it.

 The *Projectile* tab is the stock projectile definition: sprite sheet, animation state, speed, animation speed, life time, initial offset, collision group and collide-with mask.